No, It can't be true.

 Sirius wanted to look away, but his muscles were frozen and his mind confused.
 So he watched.
 He watched her long hands gently lift the gauze, revealing a swollen bloody piece of flesh which once had been a leg.
 He watched the muscles of her right thigh clenching painfully while blood slowly drew complicated patterns on the pale skin.
 He watched Cassandra as she took a big bottle out of the box.
 She leaned against the wall and took a huge breath.
 Then, she poured the content of the bottle on her wounds, grinding her teeth in order not to scream.

 Padfoot wanted to look away, he really did, but all the strength seemed to have left him, so he watched.
-He watched as his Mauradrette let the bottle fall on the ground, her limbs to weak to hold such a light object anymore.
+He watched as his Mauradrette let the bottle fall on the ground, her limbs too weak to hold such a light object anymore.
 He watched as she shakily took a needle and a string from the box and started stitching her own flesh.
 She didn't cry, or scream, or whimper.
 She worked rapidly, almost mechanically, her brows furrowed in concentration.
-Padfoot, on the other hand, wanted to scream and cry and kill the bastard that had dared to touch his Cassie.
+Padfoot, on the other hand, wanted to scream and cry and kill the bastard who had dared to touch his Cassie.
 But he knew that wasn't his job.
 Those scars, those gashes...
 They were an offense to the Alpha of the Pack, and it had to be the Alpha to deal with the one who had provoked them

 Cassandra finished stitching and took new bandages from the box.
 Finally, the stump was covered again, ready to be trapped in that black thing.
 She rummaged with strings and screws for a while, then took the crutch and got up.